dhxsy1994/riscv-mini-dfc/README.md

 Note that a real-world processor is not the goal of `riscv-mini-dfc`.
 This repo is a extension of DFC runtime env.
 The goal is to demo a fast way to reduce Thread context switching.

-It is developed as an intermediate example before diving into [rocket-chip](https://github.com/freechipsproject/rocket-chip).
+Next, this repo will diving into [rocket-chip](https://github.com/freechipsproject/rocket-chip) to implement a powerful processor.

 ## Datapath Diagram